astropy/astropy/docs/development/workflow/development_workflow.rst

 Conceptually, rebasing means taking your changes and applying them to the latest version of the development branch of the official Astropy as though that was the version you had originally branched from.
 Each individual commit remains visible, but with new metadata/commit hashes.
-A squashed merge changes the metadata/commit hash, and also removes separate visibility of individual commits; a new commit and commit message will only contain a textual list of the earlier commits.
+Squashing commits changes the metadata/commit hash, and also removes separate visibility of individual commits; a new commit and commit message will only contain a textual list of the earlier commits.